siggame/colisee-matchmaker/README.md

 npm run start:prod
 ```

-### .env Options
+### Environment Options

-- `INTERVAL`: the interval at which to generate new matchups.
+- `INTERVAL`: the interval at which new matchups will be generated.
 - `MAX`: maximum number of queued games.
-- `PORT`: the port for the matchamker to listen on.
+- `PORT`: the port for the matchmaker to listen on.
 - `REPLICATIONS`: number of times to replicate a matchup.

 ## Contributors